 On 9 August 2021, the UK, US and Canadian governments announced the imposition of additional sanctions on Belarus.
 These new measures follow the coordinated imposition of sanctions against Belarus by the EU, UK, Canada and the US in June 2021.

-The new UK measures comprise:
+In summary, the new UK measures comprise:

 - the addition of one individual to the existing asset freeze list;